caoli5288/SimpleORM/README.md

                 // Do what you want to do.
             }
         }
-        // This funtion will inject into Bukkit's build-in ORM support. handler.reflect();
+        // This function will inject into Bukkit's build-in
+        // ORM support.
+        handler.reflect();
-        // This funtion will try to create not exists talbes. handler.install();
+        // This function will try to create not exists talbes. handler.install();
+        // Injected build-in method.
+Return initialized
+        // Ebean server.
         EbeanServer server = this.getDatabase();
         // EbeanServer server = handler.getServer();
         ...